Mercedes P0544 Code Exhaust Temperature Sensor Problem

 Solution 2 – Cleaning Mercedes Exhaust Temperature Sensor

 It is possible to remove the sensor and clean it.
-You will need to use Sensor Safe Spray Cleaner to remove any built-upon sensor element.
+To remove any built-up sensor element, you must use a Sensor Safe Spray Cleaner.
 Blow air on the sensor element to clean it.

 Cleaning the sensor may not always work.
-There is a high chance that the problem will return in a few months.
+The problem will likely return in a few months.

 Check electrical connector

-If you clean the sensor or replace it, the code returns; ensure that the electrical connector is not saturated with oil or that the wire harness is not damaged.
+If you clean or replace the sensor, the code returns; ensure that the electrical connector is not saturated with oil or that the wire harness is not damaged.

 We hope you find the Mercedes P0544 Code Exhaust Temperature Sensor Problem guide helpful.
 Check these troubleshooting and repair guides for more help on your Mercedes-Benz.